forestgardenwales/words/Words.md

 # Words

 ### Mission statement
-To bring forest gardening into
+To bring forest gardening into the main

 ## Headline
 Forest garden & design services in West Wales.